Compliments, suggestions and complaints

 - informing the Member about the complaint and inviting a response,

-- following one or other DR processes to resolve the complaint, or
+- following one or other DR processes to resolve the complaint,

 taking other steps appropriate to the circumstances